 We talk about the importance of “ease of use” in our new ebook for healthcare marketers, but UX (user experience) design is something all marketers and businesses must keep in mind when building or redesigning a website.
-Online retailers need to focus on the ‘ease of checking out’ at the shopping cart, while service providers need ease of navigation so consumers can easily see what they offer.
+Online retailers need to focus on the ‘ease of checking out’ at the shopping cart while B2B service providers need ease of navigation so decision makers can easily see what they offer.

 The question for most businesses is: How do we know if our site is easy to use?
 There are two ways to figure that out: